sohamt-21/eduConnect-3.0/README.md

 - Admin can create communities within organization and users can join this communities .
 All official announcements can made on this communities .

 # Content Moderation :
 - we have used api which can detect violence , nudity and adult content , offensive hate signs related content and wont allow users to post on communities

+# Online Meet Section :
+- Faculties can send a link for online classes and we have created online meet platform for it

 # Built With :